shoplineapp/mongoid-avro/README.md

 # Mongoid::Avro

-`mongoid-avro` is a Ruby gem that allows you to convert a `Mongoid` Model schema to an Avro schema.
+The `mongoid-avro` is a Ruby gem that allows you to convert a `Mongoid` Model schema into an Avro schema.
 This can be useful if you want to use Avro serialization with your Mongoid data.

 ---

 ## Installation

-Add mongoid-avro to your Gemfile:
+To install mongoid-avro, add it to your Gemfile:

 ```ruby
 gem 'mongoid-avro'
 ```

-And then execute:
+Then, execute the following command:

 ```ruby
 bundle install